 Also, remember there is a saltiness to the liquid and the lemon.
 So either reduce the salt of the dish you are making or you can rinse off the lemon to remove some of the salty flavor.
 Taste it so you can gauge.

-What can I cook with preserved lemons?
+What to cook with preserved lemons

 The only limit to using these preserved lemons is your imagination.
 But start with marinades, dressings, a topping for hummus or other dips, pasta, chicken, fish.
 Here are a few recipes to get you started:

-Roasted Harissa Potatoes with Preserved Lemon Gremolata
+- Roasted Harissa Potatoes with Preserved Lemon Gremolata

-Moroccan Chicken with Preserved Lemons and Olives
+- Harissa Chicken with Preserved Lemons

 Buy my cookbook now!